B. D. Dethan

 B. D. Dethan is an Indian painter from the state of Kerala.
 A recipient of several awards and Kerala Lalithakala Akademi Fellowship 2007, he was a member of the executive committee of Kerala Lalithakala Akademi thrice.
-His paintings are featured in several private and public collections in India and abroad including, the National Gallery of Modern Art, New Delhi; Parliament House, New Delhi; Lalit Kala Akademi, New Delhi and Raj Bhavan, Thiruvananthapuram.
+His paintings are featured in several private and public collections in India and abroad including, the National Gallery of Modern Art, New Delhi; Parliament House, New Delhi; Lalit Kala Akademi, New Delhi and Lok Bhavan, Thiruvananthapuram.
 The Government of Kerala awarded him Raja Ravi Varma Puraskaram for his achievements in the field of visual arts in 2019.

 Biography

 B. D. Dethan was born in 1946, at Thiruvanathapuram.
 He received formal training and secured a diploma in painting from the School of Arts, Thiruvananthapuram.
 Later, he participated in an orientation course conducted at the Balabhavan and Children's Museum, New Delhi during 1971–72.
 He worked as the Art Editor at State Institute of Encyclopedic Publications, Government of Kerala, Thiruvananthapuram from 1977 to 2001.
 Dethan also served as the Honorary Art Instructor at Jawahar Balabhavan, Thiruvananthapuram from 1971 to 83.